 An important aspect of managing a website is benchmark testing in order to determine how it performs while under stress.
 This can help you identify any potential issues that may occur before it affects your live site.
 There are many ways that you can perform load testing and stress testing on your site, you must also determine when to test, and monitor how the site/server recovers from the tests.

-In this guide, we will go over stress testing methodologies, then perform a custom stress test study on different aspects of a site and provide the results.
+In this guide, we will go over stress testing methodologies to help you create a strategy, then perform a custom stress test study on different aspects of a site and provide the results.

 - Make a Stress Testing Plan